-My kids always love it when I set up a play dough invitation, so I try to come up with unique ways to incorporate play dough and whatever theme we are working on at the time.
-A candy cane play dough invitation is perfect for gingerbread or holiday theme.
+My kids always love it when I set up play dough invitation, so I try to come up with unique ways to incorporate play dough and whatever theme we are working on at the time.
+A candy cane play dough invitation is perfect for a gingerbread or holiday theme.

-Play Dough Exploration
+Candy Cane Play Dough Exploration

 While participating in this play dough activity, kids will engage their senses while developing fine motor skills.
 The texture of the dough, the smell of the peppermint, the bright colors, and the stark contrast between white and red.
 It’s all a great way to pull children into an activity and keep them engaged.